Laz language: Geographical distribution

 The Georgian language, along with its relatives Mingrelian, Laz, and Svan, comprise the Kartvelian language family.
-The initial breakup of Proto-Kartvelian is estimated to have been around 2500–2000 B.C., with the divergence of Svan from Proto-Kartvelian (Nichols, 1998).
-Assyrian, Urartian, Greek, and Roman documents reveal that in early historical times (2nd–1st millennia B.C.), the numerous Kartvelian tribes were in the process of migrating into the Caucasus from the southwest.
+The initial breakup of Proto-Kartvelian is estimated to have been around 2500–2000 BC, with the divergence of Svan from Proto-Kartvelian (Nichols, 1998).
+Assyrian, Urartian, Greek, and Roman documents reveal that in early historical times (2nd–1st millennia BC), the numerous Kartvelian tribes were in the process of migrating into the Caucasus from the southwest.
 The northern coast and coastal mountains of Asia Minor were dominated by Kartvelian peoples at least as far west as Samsun.
-Their eastward migration may have been set in motion by the fall of Troy (dated by Eratosthenes to 1183 B.C.).
+Their eastward migration may have been set in motion by the fall of Troy (dated by Eratosthenes to 1183 BC).
 It thus appears that the Kartvelians represent an intrusion into the Georgian plain from northeastern Anatolia, displacing their predecessors, the unrelated Northwest Caucasian and Vainakh peoples, into the Caucasian highlands (Tuite, 1996; Nichols, 2004).

-The oldest known settlement of the Lazoi is the town of Lazos or "old Lazik" which Arrian puts 680 stadia (about 80 miles) south of the Sacred Port (Novorossiisk) and 1,020 stadia (100 miles) north of Pityus, i.e.somewhere in the neighborhood of Tuapse.
-Kiessling sees in the Lazoi a section of the Kerketai, who in the first centuries of the Christian era had to migrate southwards under pressure from the Zygoi.
+The oldest known settlement of the Lazoi is the town of Lazos or "old Lazik", which Arrian places 680 stadia (about 80 miles) south of the Sacred Port, Novorossiisk, and 1,020 stadia (100 miles) north of Pityus, i.e., somewhere in the neighborhood of Tuapse.
+Kiessling sees in the Lazoi a section of the Kerketai, who in the first century AD had to migrate southwards under pressure from the Zygoi.
 The same author regards the Kerketai as a "Georgian" tribe.
-The fact is that at the time of Arrian (2nd century A.D.), the Lazoi were already living to the south of Um.
-The order of the peoples living along the coast to the east of Trebizond was as follows: Colchi (and Sanni); Machelones; Heniochi; Zydritae; Lazai, subjects of King Malassus, who owned the suzerainty of Rome; Apsilae; Abacsi; Sanigae near Sebastopolis.
+The fact is that at the time of Arrian (2nd century AD), the Lazoi were already living to the south of Um.
+The order of the peoples living along the coast to the east of Trebizond was as follows: Colchi (and Sanni); Machelones; Heniochi; Zydritae; Lazai, subjects of King Malassus, who owned the suzerainty of Rome; Apsilae; Abacsi; and Sanigae near Sebastopolis.